Lemon.io goes against the rules and reviews its own services. Lay hands on some inside info about Lemon.io. Do your best to convict us of lies.

 How come Lemon.io is so affordable?

 The main ace up our sleeve is that we are located in Ukraine.
-The costs of living here are 40% lower than in the US or Canada.
+Living here is 40% lower than in the US or Canada.

 Salaries comprise about 90–95% of our maintenance costs.
-We also manage to save quite a lot of money by bootstrapping marketing costs and expensive operations.
+We also save quite a lot of money by bootstrapping marketing costs and expensive operations.

 And, Lemon.io fees are way lower than our competitors' (check Turing.com, 99Designs, PeoplePerHour, or other Lemon.io alternatives!).

 As of August 2020, our overhead expenses equal $60,000.
-This is super-low compared to our competitors, and this is why we can afford to offer you such low rates.
+This is super-low compared to our competitors, which is why we can afford to offer you such low rates.

 Slavic names look unpronounceable

-That’s because we call each other with moose roars and owl hoots.
+That's because we call each other by moose roars and owl hoots.